 There is a big, wide pier that goes out into the lake for almost 35 meters, a great place to fish or swim from.
 You will find a nice sandy beach along with a few very nice campsites to stay in.
 Some campsites are drive-in sites and some walk-in sites.
 All include picnic tables and fire pits.
 There are pit toilets in the park.
 The Lizard Lake hiking trail loops around the lake, it’s about 1.5 km in length.
 The trail can be slippery, so please be careful.

 Most who fish the area do so from March to June or September to November.
 All come to catch rainbow trout.
 There is a rooftop boat launch in the park.
 The fishing is good, so come on and give it a shot.
 This lake is stocked and has good numbers of rainbow trout that can reach 35 to 45 cm in length.

 Since lizard lake is set at a low altitude with easy access you can fish this lake year-round with the best fishing from March to June and again from September to November.
 The lizard lake recreation site has a good gravel boat launch, a good dock, and a few camping spots.
 There is an electric-only motor restriction on this lake.

 The lizard lake area has many trails to get you out for a stroll and lots of wildlife for your viewing.
-You can see many types of birds here and it is one of the Islands best places view birds.
-The lake is filled with salamanders, this is the reason its called lizard lake.
+You can see many types of birds here, and it is one of the Island’s best places to view birds.
+The lake is filled with salamanders, this is the reason it’s called lizard lake.
 You can sometimes see them coming to the surface to eat, salamanders like all amphibians, are very sensitive to pollution and depend upon clean, pure water to live in.
 Please keep the lake and surrounding forest lands clean and free of pollution.